fgrehm/blog/_posts/2013-12-12-so-i-released-a-lot-of-vagrant-plugins-now-what-s-next.md

 ---
 layout: post
 title: "So I released a lot of Vagrant plugins...
 Now what's next?"
-description: "Please read this if you are using one of the plugins I've built"
+description: "Check this out in case you are using one of the plugins I've built"
 category: blog
 tags:
 - vagrant